Sylius/Sylius/UPGRADE-1.13.md

                     - 'your_custom_validation_group'
     ```

-1. New parameters have been added to specify the validation groups for given shipping method rules and calculators.
+1. There have been a naw parameters added to specify the validation groups for given shipping method rule and calculator.
    If you have any custom validation groups for your calculator or rules, you need to add them to your `config/packages/_sylius.yaml` file.
    Also, if you have your own shipping method rule or calculator and want to add your validation groups you can add another key to the `validation_groups` parameter.